-Accommodation: We stay overnight in a guesthouse, where the host will make you more than welcome and has become a favorite with our customers.
+Accommodation: Stay tonight in a lovely guesthouse, where the host will make you more than welcome and has become a firm favorite with our customers.

 The walk starts from the centre of Drymen and you can follow the West Highland way for a short distance before heading off beside the forest and the side of Muir Park Reservoir, reaching the day’s high point by a radio mast where in good weather there are attractive views out to the east and south.
 A walk along a minor road takes you onto a track into the Loch Ard Forest.
 The final walk into Aberfoyle is along a tarmac road crossing the River Forth and you pass ruined Kirkton Church with its 'Mortsafes.'
 Aberfoyle has become a popular outdoor activity centre, has an autumn mushroom festival and claims to have the longest zip-wire in the world.
 If you have an hour or so extra walking energy, you could climb Doon Hill, famous locally for its fairy-folklore.